viezel/filament-tour/README.md

 # Highlights

-Same as tour, use the correct trait !
+Same as tour, use the `HasHighlight` trait.

-- Use the correct trait to registers your highlights !

 ```php
 <?php